-PPS Ref PPS Statement Proposed CP OP Policy Amendment 1.2.2 Planning authorities shall engage with Indigenous communities and 7.2.1 Consultation with First Nations Indigenous Communities coordinate on land use planning matters.
-The Town of Carleton Place is acknowledged to be located on the unceded traditional Omàmiwininì (Algonquin) territory.
+A.2.1 Consultation with First Nations in digenous Communities The Town of Carleton Place is acknowledged to be located on the unceded traditional Omamiwinini (Algonquin) territory.
 In acknowledging this Truth comes respect for the land, the people and the shared history of the territory.
 The Town recognizes the injustices of the past and those that continue today.
 The Town is committed to reconciliation, and to speaking Truth and working towards Justice in solidarity with Indigenous Peoples.
 In the spirit of reconciliation, the Town of Carleton Place acknowledges the "free, prior and informed consent" set out in the United Nations Declaration on the Rights of Indigenous Peoples and as adopted by Government of Canada Bill C-15.
 "Free, prior and informed consent" involves consulting with Indigenous Communities prior to development and gaining consent before moving forward, where appropriate.
-The Town of Carleton Place will continue efforts to engage with local and regional Indigenous Communities on protocols for land use and development approvals in order to balance the growth and development requirements of the Provincial Policy Statement while acknowledging the traditional knowledge and cultural heritage of traditional Indigenous Communities.
-The Town acknowledges and values the traditional knowledge and cultural heritage of
+The Town of Carleton Place will continue efforts to engage with local and regional indigenous Communities on protocols for and use and development approvals in order to balance the growth and development requirements of the acknowledging the traditional knowledge and cultural heritage of traditional Indigenous Communities.